junior-devleague/heads-up/README.md

 ## Activity

 ### Rules
-* No saying the word on the card
+* The group cannot say or mouth the word on the card
 * Try to keep the explanations technical/related to the class (but you can vary this depending on the level of difficulty)

 ### Arrangement